-The IGIS undertakes regular inspections of a range of operational activities to check the compliance and procedures of intelligence agencies.
-Inspections are a critical element of the IGIS’s role to provide independent assurance that Australia’s intelligence agencies are acting with legality, propriety and appropriate regard for human rights.
-Inspections enable the IGIS to monitor activities of intelligence agencies and to identify concerns before they develop into systemic problems that could require major remedial action.
+IGIS undertakes regular inspections of a range of operational activities to check the compliance and procedures of intelligence agencies.
+Inspections are a critical element of the role of IGIS to provide independent assurance that Australia’s intelligence agencies are acting with legality, propriety and appropriate regard for human rights.
+Inspections enable IGIS to monitor activities of intelligence agencies and to identify concerns before they develop into systemic problems that could require major remedial action.

 - monitoring agency compliance with relevant legislation,

 - reviewing documents for warrants,

 - reviewing the basis for agency investigative activities,